cyrillkuettel/rover/README.md

 # Rover Front- and Backend
 It's a Web-App to display dynamic status information, there is a continuous stream of incoming updates.
-To have the images and text dynamically appear, websockets are being used.
+To have the images and text dynamically appear, WebSockets are being used.
 WebSockets allow for a higher amount of efficiency compared to REST because they do not require the HTTP request/response overhead for each message sent and received.

 # Features and Credits